 Using off-the-shelf technology to deliver content is a new strategy for the museum.
 Its accessibility is what excites museum curators.
 By exaggerating the scale of the intended use of the product, the museum creates an immersive experience that becomes both architectural and a visual canvas.
 This project serves as an entry point for conversation, meditation, exploration, education and awareness of the Arctic.

-Terra uses nearly 1,200 Nanoleaf Aurora panels – triangular, color-changing, LED light panels – that are at available at retail outlets or online.
-Users control the light through their mobile devices or by verbal commands.
+Terra uses nearly 1,188 Nanoleaf Aurora panels – triangular, color-changing, LED light panels – that are at available at retail outlets or online.
+Users (in this case, museum staff) control the light through mobile devices or by verbal commands.
 Most units are used as a light-based decoration or design element for a home or business.
 The museum, in collaboration with Nanoleaf Canada Limited, programmed the panels to not only display light and color, but also still and moving images.
 The Anchorage Museum’s media and technology team wrote the software application to control the light panels, using Nanoleaf's application programming interface to incorporate still and moving images.
 The museum’s design team fabricated 28 sheet metal panels to hold the 1,188 triangle-shaped lights that comprise the installation, which is 57 feet 11 inches wide and six feet six inches high.

 Video content is Arctic images, from landscapes to animals, ocean to land.
 With the scale of the installation and the breakdown into layers of triangles, the images become abstracted, hinting at the Arctic an an active, vibrant place - a landscape known to its four million residents but abstract to much of the world.